* 18. September 1935 in Ascona, Ticino;

 In 1959 he appeared for the first time in a programme of his own in Ascona and soon followed tours throughout the world, as well as three tours with Circus Knie.

 In 1971, together with his wife Gunda, he founded the Teatro Dimitri in Verscio, in 1975 the Scuola Teatro Dimitri and in 1978 the Compagnia Teatro Dimitri for which he has created and directed over the years several plays.
 In the year 2000 Dimitri founded together with Harald Szeemann the Museo Comico in Verscio.

-Dimitri is still considered one of the world’s best clowns who not only makes his public laugh but with his poetic mind and generous heart also deeply touches his audience.”
+The day before his sudden death on 19th July 2016 Dimitri was still performing in his theatre in Verscio.
+He remains one of the world’s best clowns who not only made his public laugh but with his poetic mind and generous heart also deeply touched the audience.